Education during wartime

 War and armed conflicts bring so much harm and destruction to any country they invade.
 They affect the vital infrastructure and depleted countries into poverty, starvation, and extermination.
 Education is one of the most important vital sectors affected badly by severe wars and armed conflicts.

-In these recent years, the ongoing wars have affected children and young adults globally, and if we want to turn the wheel and improve their future, we need to raise this topic for everyone to see, and perhaps; take an action.
+In these recent years, the ongoing wars have affected children and young adults globally, and if we want to turn the wheel and improve their future, we need to raise this topic for everyone to see and, perhaps, take action.

 In many countries, the education system is not functioning as it used to.
 There are many schools that have been destroyed, closed, or turned into refugee camps.
-The war has led to an increase in the number of children who are out of school and have missed out on their education, and led them, directly, towards another catastrophic like; “Child Labor and child recruitment.”.
+The war has led to an increase in the number of children who are out of school and have missed out on their education, and led them directly towards another catastrophe like; “Child Labor and child recruitment.”.